|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Oftentimes, egg white omelets are bland since the yolk brings flavor to this breakfast dish.
-This recipe, however, is packed full of Greek goodness, including feta cheese, kalamata olives, sweet cherry tomatoes, and fresh chopped spinach, making it healthy as well as flavorful.
-It is easy to make and versatile; feel free to change or add whatever fillings you like depending on your preferences or what you have in the fridge.
+Often, egg white omelets are bland since the yolk brings flavor to this breakfast dish.
+This recipe, however, is packed full of Greek goodness, including feta cheese, Kalamata olives, sweet cherry tomatoes, and fresh chopped spinach, making it healthy and flavorful.
+In addition, it is easy to make and versatile; feel free to change or add whatever fillings you like depending on your preferences or what you have in the fridge.

 4 large eggs